rhijjawi/FuckTruthSocial/README.md

 # FuckTruthSocial
 It really seems like Trump is trying to get his own social media started.
 Not a huge fan tbh.
+(When TruthSocial actually releases, I'll update the script to spam fake sighnups to the site to generate fake traffic and put un-necessary load on their servers.)

 ```py
 py postspammer.py